Incredible Edibles for Schools:

 Address: Agri Aware,

-2nd Floor, The Farm Centre,
+2nd Floor, The Irish Farm Centre,

 Old Naas Road,